Mohs Surgery for Skin Cancer in Coral Gables, Florida

 Schedule Your Mohs Surgery Consultation Today

 If you believe you may be a candidate for Mohs surgery or want to learn more, visit the Florida Academic Dermatology Center, a dermatology and research clinic dedicated to offering the best Mohs surgery treatment options.
 Our state-of-the-art facility provides compassionate medical care using world-class, cutting-edge treatments.
-Call us today at (305) 324-2110 or fill out the form on this page to request an appointment.
+Call our talented dermatologists today at (305) 324-2110 or fill out the form on this page to request an appointment.